r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 Hmph, I can tell you're just buttering me up, Meunière.
 At any rate, let's get this Zero Sail started before that Servant makes a move!

 **B：P.A.
 System</b>
 ...Okay, I'm patched in and all synced up.
-Expanding Void-Reality Observation Device: Paper Moon.</span>
+Expanding Void-Reality Observation Device: Paper Moon.

 **Goredolf:**
 All hands, be seated!
 And need I remind you,do not forget your seat belts!